sveltia/sveltia-cms/README.md

 - Built completely from scratch with Svelte instead of forking React-based Netlify/Decap CMS.
 The app starts fast and stays fast.
 The compiled code is vanilla JavaScript — you can use it with almost any framework.
 - Small footprint: The bundle size is less than 350 KB when minified and gzipped, compared to 1.5 MB of Netlify/Decap CMS.
 And [no virtual DOM overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).
-- Uses the GraphQL API for GitHub/GitLab to quickly fetch content at once, so that entries and assets can be listed and searched instantly[^32].
+- Uses the GraphQL API for GitHub and GitLab to quickly fetch content at once, so that entries and assets can be listed and searched instantly[^32].
 It also avoids the slowness and potential API rate limit violations caused by hundreds of requests with Relation widgets[^14].
 - Saving entries and assets is also much faster thanks to the [GraphQL mutation](https://github.blog/changelog/2021-09-13-a-simpler-api-for-authoring-commits/).
 - A list of repository files is cached locally for faster startup and bandwidth savings.
 - Thumbnails of assets, including PDF files, are generated and cached for faster rendering of the Asset Library and other parts of the CMS[^39].